 The first time you turn it on, your Keenetic router deploys the most secure wireless Wi-Fi network for laptops, smartphones, tablets and other wireless devices.
-For guest devices, the separate Wi-Fi network is provided which have only Internet access without access to the local network.
-The optimal operation channel is selected automatically based on periodic analysis of the radio environment.
+A separate Wi-Fi network is provided for guest devices, which has access to the Internet only, not the home network.
+The optimal operation channel is selected automatically based on a systematic analysis of the radio environment.
 In most cases, you do not need to make any additional settings on the Wi-Fi access point.
-It is enough to know the username and password to connect to the wireless network (it indicated on the sticker, which is located on the bottom panel of the Keenetic case).
+It is enough to know the username and password to connect to the wireless network (it is indicated on the sticker, located on the bottom panel of the Keenetic case).

 If necessary, you can configure the wireless network settings yourself.
 On the 'Home segment' page, you can change the wireless network name, password, and other settings in the '2.4 GHz Wireless Network' section.
 If you want your wireless network to work only during certain hours, set up a schedule for it.